Linaro/lava/doc/v2/development.rst

 * Forthcoming LTS releases of django which will remove support for python2.7

-* Debian Jessie is now unsupported and development has moved to Stretch.

 * Transition within Debian to full python3 support.

 https://lists.lavasoftware.org/pipermail/lava-announce/2017-June/000032.html